-The mission of the MIT Program for Trusted Pandemic Technologies is to help public health professionals rapidly overcome challenging barriers they encounter as they engage citizens as active participants in digital solutions for fighting COVID-19 and future pandemics.
+The MIT Program for Trusted Pandemic Technologies helps public health professionals rapidly overcome the challenges they encounter as they engage citizens as active participants in digital solutions to fight COVID-19 and future pandemics.

-The initial focus of the program will be to work with state public health officials as they design and deploy exposure notification and digital contact tracing for COVID-19.
-Subsequent initiatives under consideration include surveillance/monitoring and predictive modeling so that we as a society are much better prepared for future pandemics.
+Initially, the program focused on helping state public health officials design and deploy exposure notification and digital contact tracing for COVID-19.
+Subsequent initiatives include work to integrate digital solutions for COVID-19 testing and vaccination into digital exposure notification solutions and predictive modeling to help us, as a society, better prepare for future pandemics.

-The biggest challenges in designing digital solutions which engage citizens are human and societal as well as technologic.
-The program therefore functions as a tight collaboration among experts from a variety of disciplines.
-These include information science, public health, biotechnology, behavioral economics and public policy.
+The biggest challenges in designing digital solutions that engage citizens are human and societal, as well as, technological.
+Solutions, therefore, require tight collaboration among experts from a variety of disciplines including information science, public health, biotechnology, behavioral economics, and public policy.

 Powered by the